 If you’re entitled to a Winter Fuel Payment for winter 2022 to 2023, you will get an extra £300 for your household paid with your normal payment from November 2022.
 This is in addition to any Cost of Living Payment you get with your benefit or tax credits.
 The full amount of Winter Fuel Payment you will get for winter 2022 to 2023 depends on your circumstances.

-The Revenues and Benefits Privacy Notice tells you what to expect when Copeland Borough Council collects personal information about you and members of your household.
+The Revenues and Benefits Privacy Notice tells you what to expect when Cumberland Council collects personal information about you and members of your household.
+See more information on Cumberland Council data protection and privacy.